pypy/pypy/pypy/doc/getting-started-dev.rst

     9

-To translate and run for the CLI you must have the SDK installed: Windows users need the `.NET Framework SDK 2.0`_, while Linux and Mac users can use Mono_.
+To translate and run for the CLI you must have the SDK installed: Windows users need the `.NET Framework SDK`_, while Linux and Mac users can use Mono_.
 To translate and run for the JVM you must have a JDK installed (at least version 5) and ``java``/``javac`` on your path.